pivotal/docs-tap/scst-store/amr/architecture.hbs.md

 ## <a id='amr-observer'></a> AMR Observer

+The full, build, and run clusters include AMR Observer.
+AMR Observer
-The AMR Observer is deployed to the full, build, and run clusters.
-It starts by communicating with the Kubernetes API Server to obtain the cluster's location ID, which is the GUID of the `kube-system` namespace.
-After it retrieves the location ID, the AMR Observer emits a CloudEvent, including any operator-defined metadata, to the AMR CloudEvent Handler.
-This CloudEvent registers the location, and subsequent CloudEvents from the same cluster will use the same location reference in the source field.
-This mechanism helps the AMR track artifacts with their associated location.
+communicates with the Kubernetes API Server to obtain the cluster's location ID, which is the GUID of the `kube-system` namespace.
+After it retrieves the location ID, AMR Observer emits a CloudEvent, including any operator-defined metadata, to AMR CloudEvent Handler.
+This CloudEvent registers the location, and subsequent CloudEvents from that cluster use the same location reference in the source field.
+This mechanism helps AMR track artifacts with their associated location.

 ### <a id='watched-resources'></a> Watched resources

-The AMR Observer consists of managed controllers that watch resources.
+AMR Observer consists of managed controllers that watch resources.
 In Tanzu Application Platform 1.7, AMR Observer watches for: